Skip to Main Content

 1. Create a Wedding Website

-While some of your out-of-town guests may be within driving distance, a lot of them will likely fly, so you'll want transportation of some kind to get them to and from the venue (you can easily find a transportation company on The Knot Vendor Marketplace).
+While some of your out-of-town guests may be within driving distance, most of them will likely fly, so you'll want to book guest transportation to get them to and from the venue.
 It doesn't have to be a luxury form of transportation at all (although, if it is, lucky them!).
-Couples will often rent school buses or trolleys as a fun alternative to a coach bus or big SUVs.
+Couples will often rent school buses or trolleys as a fun alternative to a coach bus or big SUVs (all of which you can easily find on The Knot Vendor Marketplace).
 Some guests prefer to take a taxi or rideshare if they want to arrive and leave on their own time.
 Be sure to include numbers for taxi companies on your wedding website, and if ride shares are hard to get in the area, share that information, as well.

-After a lot of travel, greeting guests with a little care package is sure to put a smile on your guests' faces.
+After a lot of travel, greeting out-of-town wedding guests with a little care package is sure to put a smile on your guests' faces.
 "In today's heavy travel schedule, we use it to butter up the long ride or flight," says Becker.
-So, what should go in your welcome bag?
+So, what should go in your welcome gift bag?
 You'll want to include an itinerary for the weekend and list what time they'll be picked up at their hotel if you're providing transportation, the addresses of where the events are located, and any other pertinent information.
-You can include a few snacks that you and your future spouse like, water or alcohol, and maybe a few things to form a hangover kit.
-Whether they enjoy it right when they arrive or save the snacks for a late-night munchie, they're sure to appreciate the gesture.
+You can make DIY wedding welcome bags and include a few snacks that you and your future spouse like, water or alcohol, and maybe a few things to form a hangover kit.
+Whether they enjoy it right when they arrive or save the snacks for a late-night munchie, your out-of-town guests are sure to appreciate the gesture.

-If you're having a destination wedding at a resort or somewhere with lots of activities going on, it's a nice idea to schedule something for those who are looking for entertainment.
-Whether it's a brunch, happy hour, workout class or a local guided tour, having something optional for guests who desire it to enjoy will make them feel taken care of.
+If you're having a destination wedding at a resort or somewhere with lots of activities going on, it's good wedding etiquette for out-of-town guests to schedule something for those who are looking for entertainment.
+Whether it's a workout class, local guided tour, scheduled meal time, happy hour, shopping excursion or something else, having an optional activity for guests who desire it to enjoy will make them feel taken care of.

-It's important your guests know how thankful you are that they made the trip and there are a couple of ways to do that.
-You can write a note thanking them for traveling and tell them how much it means to you to have them here (it can be a generic note to everyone), and leave it at their seat at the reception or in the welcome gift bag.
-Another option is to make a toast, either at a pre-wedding event or at the reception itself to let people know how you feel.
-You can also include signage throughout the event that shows how grateful you are.
+It's important that your out-of-town wedding guests know how thankful you are that they made the trip, and there are a couple of ways to do that.
+You can write a short note thanking your guests for traveling and sharing how much it means to have them there to celebrate with you.
+It doesn't need to be personalized for each person—a thoughtful, general message works perfectly—and you can place it at their reception seat or tuck it into the welcome gift bag.
+Another option is to make a toast, either at a pre-wedding event or at the reception itself, to let them know how you feel.
+You can also include signage throughout the event that says how grateful you are.
 There's no right or wrong way to say "thank you", just as long as you do it.

 9. Write a Thank-You Note

-Obviously this will come after the wedding (or perhaps before if you're really on top of it), but it's critical to write your thank-you note within a year of your wedding.
-This note can be a bit more personal than the one you wrote at the wedding, and should obviously acknowledge the gift that they gave you.
-You can include a specific memory from seeing them at the wedding or note how far they came to celebrate you.
+Lastly, when it comes to etiquette for out-of-town wedding guests, it's critical to send your wedding thank-you note within a year of your ceremony.
+This note can be a bit more personal than the one you wrote on the big day, and should obviously acknowledge the gift that they gave you.
+You can include a specific memory from seeing them at the wedding or note how far they traveled to celebrate you.
 It's a great way to remind them that you're thankful they came to your special day.